Dominique Alexander: Professional career

 Coming out of college, Alexander was projected as a fifth or sixth round selection and ranked as the eight best inside linebacker by NFLDraftScout.com.
 He was invited to the NFL Scouting Combine and completed the broad jump, vertical, and bench press but did not participate in any running drills due to an injury.
 On March 9, 2016, he attended Oklahoma's Pro Day and was able to complete the running drills required but stood on his combine numbers in the drills he completed there.
 While many scouts gave him positive reviews for his running ability, tackling, talent in man coverage, and his speed many discounted him for his size, strength, issues getting off blocks, and his lack of instinctual ability.

 After going unselected in the 2016 NFL draft, Alexander signed with the Cleveland Browns on May 5, 2016.

 On May 5, 2016, the Cleveland Browns signed Alexander to a three-year, $1.61 million contract.

 Alexander entered training camp battling for a position as a backup inside linebacker with veterans Justin Tuggle, Tank Carder, and rookie Scooby Wright.
 Alexander entered the regular season as the backup left inside linebacker behind Demario Davis.
 He played in 14 games primarily on special teams, recording seven tackles.

 On October 3, 2017, Alexander was placed on injured reserve.

 On May 3, 2018, Alexander was waived by the Browns.

 Personal life

 Alexander was raised by his parents, Derrick Alexander Sr. and Nicole Holman-Alexander.
-His father player college football at Oklahoma State and his brother, Derrick Alexander Jr. currently plays defensive lineman at Tulsa.
-He also has a son named Noah with wife Kaylan Alexander.
+His father player college football at University of Oklahoma and his brother, Derrick Alexander Jr. currently plays defensive lineman at Tulsa.
+He also has a son.